Safety measures in the William Robertson Wing

 Our Graduate School Office staff are working 9-5, Monday to Friday as normal.
 If your query cannot be resolved by email they will set up an online appointment with you.
 Online appointments will be arranged via Microsoft Teams.
 The Graduate School Team also have dedicated time throughout the week to set up an in-person appointment with you on campus if your query cannot be resolved by email or via an online meeting.

-In the event of a fire alarm please follow the green fire exit signs to leave the building immediately by the nearest fire exit, ignoring the one-way system.
+In the event of a fire alarm, please follow the green fire exit signs to leave the building immediately by the nearest fire exit.